-Part of what we do at Granite Recovery Center is to help people expel the drugs they’re using, including sleeping pills.
+Part of what we do at Granite Recovery Center is to help people expel the drugs they’re using.

 We take great care when creating a treatment plan for someone with a sleeping pill substance use disorder.
-We know its power.
-We are aware of how easily the body gets used to the substance, and we know how long it can take for the body to get rid of it.
-Sometimes, the amount of time a sleeping pill stays in the body could also connect to how long a person has been taking it.
+The human body can very easily get used to the substance.
+Sometimes the amount of time a sleeping pill stays in the body can connect to how long a person has been taking it.

 Dealing With Withdrawal Symptoms